prof-Koech/flask_restful_API_project/README.md

 # flask_restful_API_project

-# welcome to flask restful API
+# Welcome to Flask restful API

 we will be diving into the following in this project